 The Texas Economy.
-According to the Texas Comptroller of Public Accounts Key Economic Indicators as of August 2019: Unemployment Rate for Texas was 3.4% while the U.S was 3.7%; Measures of Inflation, the change in CPI from previous year for Texas was 1.8% while the U.S. was 1.7%; and Consumer Confidence Index for Texas was 4.7% while the U.S. was -0.4%.
-The Comptroller issued the "The Gulf Coast Region: 2018 Regional Report" and the "2018 Texas Regional Report" showing population growth to be 16.1% in the Region vs. 12.6% for Texas and 5.5% for the U.S. for 2010-2017.
-In addition, the Bureau of Economic Analysis data, showed the Per Capita Personal Income Growth to be 3.0% for Houston-The Woodlands-Sugar Land Metropolitan Statistical Area, 2.6% for Texas, and 3.6% for the U.S. for 2016-2017.
+According to the Texas Comptroller of Public Accounts Key Economic Indicators as of August 2020: Unemployment Rate for Texas was 6.8% while the U.S was 8.4%; Measures of Inflation, the change in CPI from previous year for Texas was 0.1% while the U.S. was 1.0%; and Consumer Confidence Index for Texas was -33.3% while the U.S. was -35.7%.
+The Comptroller issued the "The Gulf Coast Region: 2020 Regional Snapshot Report" and the "2020 Texas Regional Report" showing population growth to be 18.9% in the Region vs. 15.3% for Texas and 6.3% for the U.S. for 2010-2019.
+In addition, the Bureau of Economic Analysis data, showed the Per Capita Personal Income Growth to be 4.4% for Houston-The Woodlands-Sugar Land Metropolitan Statistical Area, 4.6% for Texas, and 3.9% for the U.S. for 2018-2019.

 The Local Economy.
 The SJRA's boundaries include the entire watershed of the San Jacinto River and its tributaries excluding Harris County.
 The SJRA serves many customers in the greater Houston area and is authorized to operate in Harris County east of the San Jacinto River.
 The SJRA receives only grants and bonds from state funding and does not collect any type of taxes.
 Continued population growth within SJRA's service area will necessitate the demand for water.
-With the SJRA's service area located between Houston and Dallas, two rapidly growing major metropolitan areas, the need for future water supplies and reliable planning is vital, and as a result, the SJRA's Board of Directors and staff are working diligently to plan for future water supplies in order to better assure the region's future economic vitality.
+With the SJRA's service area located between Houston and Dallas, two rapidly growing major metropolitan areas, the need for future water supplies and reliable planning is vital, and as a result, the SJRA's Board of Directors and staff are working diligently to assess the need for future water supplies and plan accordingly.